juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 ## Prerequisites

+#### 1. Signup to payments dashboard
+##### 1.1 Non Indian payments dashboard signup
-1. [Sign up](https://app.hyperswitch.io/) to Hyperswitch dashboard and navigate to connectors tab to configure connector(s) and enable various Payment Methods.
+[Sign up](https://app.hyperswitch.io/) to Hyperswitch dashboard and navigate to connectors tab to configure connector(s) and enable various Payment Methods.
 > **Note:** While configuring connectors, please ensure that you also set up connector's webhook with hyperswitch.

+##### 1.2 Indian payments dashboard signup
+[Sign up](https://sandbox.portal.juspay.in/) to Hypercheckout dashboard and navigate to `Payments > PG Control Centre` to configure payment gateways and enable various Payment Methods.
+> **Note:** While configuring payment gateways, please ensure that you also set up it's webhook with hypercheckout dashboard [refer](https://docs.juspay.in/resources/docs/common-resources/webhooks#Configuring-Webhooks).

 Hyperswitch-Saleor app relies on these webhooks to update the payment status accurately and in real-time.

+#### 2. Signup to Saleor dashboard
-2. Sign up to [Saleor](https://auth.saleor.io/realms/saleor-cloud/login-actions/registration?client_id=cloud-console&tab_id=ZC70teubjvo), set up a new project, and tailor your store to meet your unique needs.
+Sign up to [Saleor](https://auth.saleor.io/realms/saleor-cloud/login-actions/registration?client_id=cloud-console&tab_id=ZC70teubjvo), set up a new project, and tailor your store to meet your unique needs.

-## 1. Setting up the App on your Saleor Dashboard
+## 1. Setting up the Hyperswitch App on your Saleor Dashboard

 ### 1.1 Install the App